aletheia-dev/Subspace-MERVBot20/README.md

 # Subspace-MERVBot20
-An extendable bot core for the multiplayer online game Subspace/Continuum
+An extensible bot core for the multiplayer online game Subspace/Continuum

 ## About
 This Subspace/Continuum bot core is based on MERVBot v6.8 by Catid.
 The original 32 bit code has been vastly refactored for 64 bit with the C++ 20 standard.